 The more often someone uses that drug, the more their brain will begin to change.
 Their neurons will sense that there is more than enough dopamine production and their body will then make less dopamine naturally or reduce its number of dopamine receptors.
 The result is that the dopamine’s ability to activate the circuits that cause pleasure becomes reduced, and the person feels flat or depressed without the drug.
 Repeated drug use has also been shown to alter the brain in ways that changes someone's memory and how they make decisions, all of which makes it more likely that they will take the drug again.
 Someone who is addicted will also build up tolerance to the drug, which means they need to take more and more of it to feel its effects.

 Some people are more likely to get addicted than others, probably because of a combination of genetic and environmental factors.
 If people in your family are addicted, for example, this might mean you are susceptible to addiction as well.
 The earlier you begin using drugs, the more likely you are to develop an addiction, and the more likely you are to relapse into drug abuse when trying to quit.

+The first step to getting help is realising and accepting that you are addicted.
 If you think you might be addicted to drugs, try opening up to someone you trust, such as a friend, family member, counsellor or member of staff at school.
 They will be able to give you support, listen to your experiences or help you to access professional help.

 Once you are ready for professional help, your doctor is a very good place to start.
 They can discuss your problems with you and get you into treatment.
-They may offer you treatment at the practice or refer you to your local drug service.
+They may offer you treatment at their practice or refer you to your local drug service.
 If you're not comfortable talking to your GP, you can approach your local drug treatment service yourself.
 If you’re based in the UK, you can visit the Frank website to find local drug treatment services.